allenai/ai2thor/README.md

 event = controller.step(dict(action='LookDown'))
 ```

-#### Move Hand
+#### Agent Hand/Object Manipulation
-If the agent has picked up an object, it can manipulate the position of its hand (and the item now in its hand).
+If the agent has picked up an object, it can manipulate the position and rotation of the Hand and the object held.

 ##### Move Hand Forward
 Moves the hand forward relative to the agent's current facing the given moveMagnitude in meters.